With technology constantly evolving, the skills we have today will most likely need a refresh in the future… or may even become redundant altogether.

 “It’s critical to attract, grow and retain talent – it’s not just a nice thing to do for our teammates, but it’s critical to our success.
 Our leadership recognizes that people are our greatest asset and investing in our team members is paramount to ensuring that they are equipped to meet our client’s current needs as well as their future needs.”

-Creating candidates instead of attracting candidates
+5. Creating candidates through training programs instead of attracting candidates

 The pandemic has highlighted the fact that workers are agile, fast learners, and willing to expand their skills.
 It’s now up to organizations to give them the chance to do just that.
 Enabling workers to upskill and reskill will result in them feeling valued, empowered, and motivated.